bonigarcia/selenium-jupiter/README.md

     @Test
     public void testChrome(
             @DockerBrowser(type = CHROME, version = "latest") RemoteWebDriver driver) {
-        // use Chrome (latest version) in this test
+        // use Chrome (latest version) in a Docker container in this test }
-    }

     @Test
     public void testFirefox(
             @DockerBrowser(type = FIREFOX, version = "64.0") RemoteWebDriver driver) {
-        // use Firefox (version 64.0) in this test
+        // use Firefox (version 64.0) in a Docker container in this test }
-    }

     @Test
     public void testAndroid(
             @DockerBrowser(type = ANDROID, version = "8.1") RemoteWebDriver driver) {
-        // use Android (version 8.1) in this test
+        // use Android (version 8.1) in a Docker container in this test }
-    }

 }